 Boroughmuir took the decision to consider its boundaries much wider than a traditional rugby club.
 The move to become Boroughmuir Rugby and Community Sports Club in 2012, a registered charity, was the first step, and was followed by building a community café, and increasing links with local sports clubs and community groups.
 Such outreach required tremendous effort and commitment, but has borne fruit and has proven to be a sustainable model since 2016.

 Currently, three senior teams play at the highest level possible in Scottish Rugby.
-Our Academy has won the top National Club Conference (Mitsubishi Motors Conference) last two season and youth membership has grown by 20%.
+Our Academy has won the top National Club Conference three in the last 4 years and our youth membership has grown by 20%.
 We employ two Rugby Development Officers and our reach has widened, our partnership links with the wider community has also strengthened.
 Forming partnership links with other sporting groups is embedded part of our culture.
+We have a fast growing Gilrs section - our Boroughmuir Banshees.

 This coming year is going to be a cracker of a season.